SEBI’s new NAV rules to be applicable starting Feb 12 min read

-SEBI, in its latest circular, has extended the applicability date on new NAV rules to Feb 1, 2021 from the earlier announced date Jan 1, 2021.
-Securities and Exchanges Board of India has brought in new rules for NAV (net asset value) applicability for mutual fund schemes below Rs.
+SEBI, in its latest circular, has said that the new NAV rules will be applicable starting Feb 1, 2021.
+The Securities and Exchanges Board of India has brought in new rules for NAV (net asset value) applicability for mutual fund schemes below Rs.
 2 lakh.

-SEBI circular had said that investors would get NAV once the money reaches the fund house irrespective of the investment amount from Jan 1, 2021.
-Now Mutual Fund houses have time till Feb 1 to follow these rules.
+SEBI circular had said that investors would get NAV once the money reaches the fund house irrespective of the investment amount from Feb 1.

 As of now, investors get the same day NAV if they invest up to Rs 2 lakh before the cut off time.
 When the new NAV rules become effective, investors will get NAV upon realization of funds by the AMC.

 However, the regulation will not be applicable to liquid and overnight funds as for schemes above Rs.
 2 lakh and liquid and overnight funds already had this norm in place.